dbort/s3-backup-cron/README.md

 - Follow Amazon's [Batch upload files to the cloud](https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/) instructions to:
     - Create an S3 bucket (if you don't already have one)
+        - **NOTE TO FOUNDRY VTT USERS**: I strongly recommend that you do *not* use your Foundry data S3 bucket for backups.
+Foundry requires that it be publicly readable, which means anyone would be able to see your backup data.
+Do you really want your dumb chat log jokes (and maybe your license key, depending on what you back up) just hanging out there?
     - Create an IAM user that can read/write the bucket (or grant an existing user read/write permissions)
     - Install and configure the `aws` tool with that user's credentials